Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 <style> iframe{ border: none; } </style>
 ```

-Only trick here is you need to manually set the size of the iframe, so it works best if things are a standard size.
+Only trick here is that you need to manually set the size of the iframe, so it works best if things are a standard size.

 ##Using render.js